gusgad/angular2-item-editor/README.md

 Current limitations:
 * no tests included
-* item table has no pagination due to a complex and weird nature of Angular Material :D
 * date editing does not affect the time and defaults to 00:00

 ## How to run